a-i-joe/auckland-ai-meetup-x-triage/UoA-DSC-Experiments/README.md

 To get the ball rolling, here's the code for our experiments so far.
 It's more a proof of concept to build on than a finished product.
 Includes scripts to preprocess the data and train a (very) basic convolutional neural network to classify x-rays into "normal" or "abnormal", and utils for running cross validation and finding auc.

-## Limitations
-So far, it only trains on the two smaller datasets.
-I did load the large DICOM dataset and the labels from the scraper, but was unable to get the same model to learn anything - performed no differently to random labels.
-I think this is because either:
-- a) Something is wrong with my code to load data and labels - the functions for loading are still in prepro.py
-- b) Something went wrong with Robin's scraper
-- c) Something is going wrong with the REST API - I did notice the filenames from the API were for .pngs, whereas the data itself was in DICOM - odd.

-The data has a lot of other issues as well, such as multiple x-ray views(side-on vs front-on) that have incorrect labels in the DICOM file header.

 ### Implementation details
 Training was done on a GTX970 with a pentium G4400, and took less than a second per epoch - probably fast enough to run on CPU.
 The model is a very simple, very small convolutional neural net.
 The first conv layer has 16 7x7 filters convolved with stride 3, the second has 16 3x3 filters, both have ReLU nonlinearities.
 Output is a single sigmoid unit and dropout is used to prevent overfitting.
 The CNN has binary cross entropy between its outputs and the targets(normal=0,abnormal=1)  as a loss function and is trained using the [adam](https://arxiv.org/abs/1412.6980) optimizer with a learning rate of 0.001.
 I spent very little time on hyperparameter tuning so this architecture could easily be improved.